What Is Geodesign?

 • 30-year pro forma for each — Year-by-year cash flows, NPV at 3 discount rates, cumulative tax generation, and comparison to Scenario A (stadium).

 Loop 3 Headline Finding: The NPV gap between H1 (community plan) and A (stadium) is $200.7 million at a 5% discount rate over 30 years.
-H1 breaks even by Year 3, requires zero public subsidy, preserves 100% of the forest, and generates $120M in property tax for the city.
-The stadium never breaks even, requires $29M+ in public support, clears the entire forest, and generates zero tax revenue because UNC property is exempt.
+H1 breaks even by Year 3, requires zero public subsidy, preserves 100% of the forest, and generates $120M in property tax for the city (taxed on both land and improvements).
+The stadium never breaks even, requires $29M+ in public support, and clears the entire forest.
+Its underlying UNC land is tax-exempt under G.S.
+105-278.1, but the ~$200M structure would generate property tax to the developer as lessee — an order-of-magnitude estimate of ~$25–30M NPV over 30 years (not a vetted developer pro forma).
+Even with that recapture, the gap with H1 remains decisive.

 The H1 design includes a 2,000-seat community field on the already-cleared Zillicoa MC parcel — giving UNCA a sports venue without touching the forest.
 402 housing units across two phases (80% market-rate, 20% affordable) address the city's housing shortage while generating permanent tax revenue.